hanifdamarjati20/crypto-web-wallet/README.md

 ##### Deployment

-This app is build for Test Deployment on [Arlink](https://arlink.arweave.net) & you could access it via the following URL: [Crypto Wallet App](https://webwallet-chi.vercel.app/)
+This app is build for Test Deployment on [Arlink](https://arlink.arweave.net).

 ### Acknowledgments